pdefusco/cde_cdepy_articles/code/MANAGING_CDE_LOGS.md

-## Downloading CDE Job Logs with CDEPY
+## Managing CDE Job Logs with CDEPY

 CDP Data Engineering (CDE) is the only cloud-native service purpose-built for enterprise data engineering teams.
 Building on Apache Spark, Data Engineering is an all-inclusive data engineering toolset that enables orchestration automation with Apache Airflow, advanced pipeline monitoring, visual troubleshooting, and comprehensive management tools to streamline ETL processes across enterprise analytics teams.